rebahama/Project-1/README.md

 # Credits

 ## Content
-* Instruction on how to make the footer stuck in the bottom page was from this video: [Video](https://www.youtube.com/watch?v=yc2olxLgKLk).
+* Instructions on how to make the footer stuck in the bottom page was from this video: [Video](https://www.youtube.com/watch?v=yc2olxLgKLk).

 * Help on how to make a form that is responsiv: [Responsiv form](https://www.w3schools.com/howto/howto_css_responsive_form.asp)